C-Loftus/QuickPiperAudiobook/README.md

 output: ~/Audiobooks
 # the default model to use if the user does not specify --model in the cli args
 model: "en_US-hfc_female-medium.onnx"
+# output the audiobook as an mp3 file (requires ffmpeg in your PATH)
+mp3: false
+# generate chapter metadata when outputting mp3s (requires an epub input and ffmpeg in your PATH)
+chapters: false
 ```

 ## Notes